Emotional Intelligence Leads to Good Moods and Creativity in the Workplace

 Reviewed by: Samantha Paustian-Underdahl

 Emotional Intelligence (EI) has been one of the most popular topics studied throughout the history of I/O psychology.
 Given its popularity, it has been defined and measured in several different ways throughout time, leading to some confusion and controversy in the field.
 Cherniss (2010) argues that despite these multiple definitions and models, most researchers generally agree on what EI is: ‘‘the ability to perceive and express emotion, assimilate emotion in thought, understand and reason with emotion, and regulate emotion in the self and others’’ (Mayer, Salovey, & Caruso, 2000, p.
 396).
 Despite a common definition, some researchers model EI in different ways, with some arguing that EI is a kind of intelligence, meaning it is a set of related abilities like reasoning, problem-solving, and the processing of information (Mayer, Caruso, & Salovey, 1999) while others describe EI as a set of competencies or Emotional and Social Competencies (ESC), which are competencies that are clearly linked to EI (i.e., the perception, expression, understanding, and regulation of emotion in oneself and others).
 Cherniss (2010, p.
-116) believes that there will always be a gray area around EI, however there he proposes one view of EI that encompasses multiple perspectives, “
+116) believes that there will always be a gray area around EI, however there he proposes one view of EI that encompasses multiple perspectives, “that the core EI abilities, such as emotional perception, provide the foundation for emotional and social competencies such as ‘influence’ or ‘stress tolerance’.”

 Another concern amongst scholars is the validity of EI measures.
 Cherniss (2010) proposes that measures of EI can be divided into different categories: ability tests, self-report measures, and alternative measures.
 Amongst these categories of tests, Cherniss believes the MSCEIT (an ability test) has the strongest support for content validity and reliability, the Schutte’s self-report emotional intelligence test (SREIT) has high reliability (amongst self report tests), and multi-rater or “360” assessments are a promising alternative to these self-report and ability measures.
 While some of the EI tests are supported in the literature, there are several limitations including weak discriminant and divergent validity.
 Thus, Cherniss (2010) believes that new measures should be developed that take into account the context in which they will be used.
 Cherniss proposes that researchers and practitioners should consider more ecologically valid, behavior-based assessment strategies such as assessment centers, event-based interviews, and role-plays.